FrontendMasters/react-enlightenment/what-is-react.md

 Before I move on I want to point out that no implicit DOM interactions we're written to get the `<MyOption>` component into the real DOM.
 In other words, no jQuery invoke in the creation of this component.
 The dealings with the actual DOM have all been abstracted.
 That's pretty neat.
 Right?
 Don't answer yet, there is more to come.

 In order for our `<MyOption>` component to mimic a native `<select>` element we are going to have to add state.
 State typically gets involved when a component contains snapshots of information.
-In regards to our custom `<MyOption>` component, it's state is the currently selected (or not selected) text.
+In regards to our custom `<MyOption>` component, it's state is the currently selected text or the fact that no text at all is selected.
 Note that state will typically involved user or network events.